aws/aws-sdk-pandas/CONTRIBUTING.md

 * AWS Data Wrangler practically only makes integrations.
 So we prefer to dedicate our energy / time writing integration tests instead of unit tests.
 We really like an end-to-end approach for all features.

-* All integration tests are between the local enviroment and a remote and real AWS service.
+* All integration tests are between the local environment and a remote and real AWS services.

-* We have a Cloudformation to set up the AWS end (testing/template.yaml).
+* We have a Cloudformation to set up the AWS end (testing/cloudformation.yaml).

 ## Step-by-step